jdmar3/inls718/syllabus/index.md

 It is usually not recognized as such by those committing it.
 Take care that your words and actions are not marginalizing those who find themselves regularly marginalized.
 Instead, use your words to empower and avocate for each other.

+## Dinosaurs

+Once you have read this syllabus in full, please <a href="mailto:john.d.martin.iii@unc.edu&">click here</a> to email me a picture of a dinosaur.

 {% include syllabus-nav.html %}